 So a few weeks later while I was shopping for supplies to make a caterpillar costume of one of the boys, I stopped in my tracks when I saw this:

 It captured my attention mostly because I love the beach.
 It also inspired this project that features that gorgeous starfish stencil.
 I took the general idea and created a project of my own using a shadow box I had picked up at the thrift store last year.

 (Tip: In your thrifting trips, always bring home anything that appeals to you.
 It may take a while before you find a good use for it, but when you decide how to use it, you’ll be so glad you have it on hand.)

 Mine is quite a bit smaller than the one I found in the store, but it was the perfect size for the stencil.
 I just love it when supplies “fit” together so perfectly – especially when I’m using a great thrift store find.

 I started by removing the ribbon hanger, taking the box apart, and removing the wood letter.
 With the bare bones remaining, I was ready to get busy giving it a fresh new look.

-After a light sanding, I gave it a fresh paint job using a combination of two colors of paint: “Plaster” by Waverly, and “Lite Mocha” by Apple Barrel.
-I wanted a very light, sand-color, so I mixed the colors in a 3:1 ratio.
+After a light sanding, I gave it a fresh paint job using a combination of two colors of paint: “Plaster” by Waverly and “Lite Mocha” by Apple Barrel.
+I wanted a very light sandy color, so I mixed the colors in a 3:1 ratio.

-I was really looking forward to this part of the project because I was itching to try out a new paint technique I learned from my friend, Carole.
+I was really looking forward to this part of the project because I was itching to try a new paint technique.
 For the oak pieces I used 4 Apple Barrel paints: